dubemmmm/QuizApp/README.md

 # Quiz App

-This is a Django-based quiz app that allows users to take quizzes on various topics.
-The app consists of three main templates: Home Page Template, Question Template, and Score Template.
+This is a Django-based quiz application that allows users to take quizzes on various topics, provides instant feedback for each question, and displays a final score summary.

 ## Features